Your Go-To Guide on How to Elope in Norway

 If you’re living within EU, you don’t need a visa for visiting Norway since Norway is part of the Schengen area.
 Are you coming from United States and staying less than 90 days, you don’t need a visa either.
 You can find more detailed and always updated information at the website of The Norwegian Directorate of Immigration (UDI).

 Senja is less known than for example Lofoten, but it’s an amazing place and very similar to Lofoten with high mountains and beautiful views of the sea.
-If you love hiking, well then Senja is definitively for you.
+If you love to hike on your elopement, well then Senja is definitively for you.
 The easiest way to get here is with a domestic flight from Oslo to Bardufoss, and then rent a car.
 From Tromsø the drive is about 3 hours.

 This place has one of the most dramatic scenery in Norway with high peaks, blue glaciers, and beautiful views over the sea.
 The drive from Tromsø is around 2 hours one way.